Types of Toastmasters Clubs

 Membership in a Toastmasters Club is by Invitation Only as clubs are private associations, and is subject to a vote by the members of the Club.

-A Toastmasters Club must have a minimum of 8 members to remain in good standing with Toastmasters International, and at least three of these members must be continuing members with the club.
+A Toastmasters Club must have a minimum of 8 members (at each dues renewal date) to remain in good standing with Toastmasters International, and at least three of these members must be continuing members with the club.

 Any Toastmaster can belong to more than one Club, but you must pay fees for each club.
 Dual members are exempt from the new member fees only.
 For example, some people belong to an evening community club and a workplace/breakfast/lunchtime club.
 Or you may belong to more than one community club, and a dinner, daytime or weekend club.

 If you wish to rejoin a Toastmasters club after a break, you can apply for reinstatement.
-Reinstated members do not pay the new member fee.
+Reinstated members do not pay the new member fee, providing they can quote a membership number or provide other proof of previous membership..